CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/metapool.md

 ## **Fee Methods**

-Stableswap-ng introduces a dynamic fee based on the imbalance of the coins within the pool and their pegs:
+Stableswap-NG introduces a dynamic fee based on the imbalance of the coins within the pool and their pegs:

 ??? quote "`_dynamic_fee`"